+The Story of Wooda Farm Holidays begins nearly 100 years ago.
+Wooda has been owned and run by the Colwill family since then, with the holiday park itself being opened in 1975 for people to enjoy fantatsic farm holidays in Bude and its beautiful surrounding areas.
 Wooda was once a working farm, originally brought into the Colwill family by Samuel (known as Jim) and Bessie Colwill.
-Jim and Bessie ran a bed and breakfast at the farmhouse, looked after 200 sheep and 50 dairy cows.
+Jim and Bessie ran a bed and breakfast at the farmhouse, whilst looking after 200 sheep and 50 dairy cows.
 The original milk churns can still be seen around the farm, and some of the hand tools are on display in the Courtyard Bar, which was originally the farm’s milking parlour.

-Jim and Bessie had a son Ken (William Kenneth), and daughter Honor.
-Ken took over the farm from his parents, and himself and Elizabeth, his wife, continued to run the bed and breakfast from the farmhouse.
+Jim and Bessie had a son, Ken (William Kenneth), and daughter, Honor.
+Ken took over the farm from his parents, and alongside his wife Elizabeth, and continued to run the bed and breakfast from the farmhouse.
 They had 3 children, Susan, Graeme and Helen.
 Graeme helped his father on the farm, lambing down their 200 sheep, and looking after the cows.

-In 1975, Ken recognised the potential of tourism in the area.
+In 1975 the Story of Wooda Farm Holidays truly starts to take shape, Ken recognised the potential of tourism in the area.
 He decided to convert an area of farmland into a small CL site for 5 touring caravans (now the children’s play area).
-From there, the park then grew.
-More farmland was converted for touring caravans and tents, with Graeme inputting as well.
-Together they were still working the farm, so that and the park were running alongside one another.
-Helen started a tea rooms in the ‘Linney’ for the visitors at Wooda, serving delicious home baked cream teas and cakes.
-The tea rooms progressed into a restaurant, and Helen and Gary are still running the very popular Courtyard Bar & Grill and Lodge Takeaway today.
-You must go and sample the delicious home cooked food and beers and wines when you visit Wooda!
-New for 2016, Helen and Gary, with the help of their eldest daughter Emily, started The Loft Cocktail, Coffee and Wine Bar, situated in one of the converted barns on the farm.
-Enjoying a cosy atmosphere with a beautiful outside terrace overlooking the countryside, here you can sample delicious homemade cocktails, coffees, wines and a great selection of spirits!
-A definite must!
+From there, the park grew and grew.
+More farmland was converted for touring caravans and tents, with Graeme’s valuable input helping it along.
+Together they were still working the farm, so that it and the park were running alongside one another.
+Helen started a tea room in the ‘Linney’ for the visitors at Wooda, serving delicious home baked cream teas and cakes.
+The tea rooms progressed into a restaurant, the very popular Courtyard and Lodge Takeaway, which Helen and Gary are still running today.
+You must go and sample the delicious home cooked food, beers and wines when you visit Wooda!
+Helen and Gary with the help of their eldest daughter Emily, and son Charlie have also created The Loft Cocktail Bar & Coffee Lounge, situated in one of the converted barns on the farm.
+Another definite must when you’re staying with us.

-Susan (Sue) is a very talented artist and has her own art studio in the Mill House here at Wooda, one of the farms converted barns.
-When you are here on holiday, be sure to go and see her beautiful paintings.
-More information on Sue's work can be found here.
+Sue Read (nee Colwill) is a very talented artist and has her own art studio in the Mill House here at Wooda, one of the farm’s converted barns.
+When you are here on holiday, be sure to go and see her beautiful paintings!

-Graeme’s eldest daughter Charlotte has now returned to work within the business, so its in its third generation!
+Graeme’s eldest daughter Charlotte has now returned to work within the business, so it’s in its third generation.
+Charlotte and Simon have two daughters, Elsie & Rose, so you never know, it might make it to four generations!
 We hope to continue running as a family business for many years to come.
-Charlotte's husband Simon is building our new eco lodges, which we are very excited to see complete for the 2018 season!

 We love living and working at Wooda, and we really hope you enjoy your stay too!